Sunday, April 29, 2018

 John's signature when he was a minister in Egerton.

-By 1623, John had become part of the Puritan movement in England, and that year, he renounced his orders in the Church of England.
-The following year, he became pastor of the First Independent Church in London.
-Because of the threat of persecution, John had to preach to the 60 members of his congregation in secret.
-Under King Charles I, there was a crackdown on such meetings, and on April 22, 1632, John was arrested along with 42 others as they met in a congregant’s home.
-Their crime was refusing to swear an oath of loyalty to the Church of England and attending an illegal religious meeting.
+By 1623, John had become part of the Puritan movement in England, and that year, he renounced his orders in the Church of England.2 The following year, he became pastor of the First Independent Church in London.2 Because of the threat of persecution, John had to preach to the 60 members of his congregation in secret.2 Under King Charles I, there was a crackdown on such meetings, and on April 22, 1632, John was arrested along with 42 others as they met in a congregant’s home.1 Their crime was refusing to swear an oath of loyalty to the Church of England and attending an illegal religious meeting.
 In addition, John was charged with inciting his followers to defy the law.
 The group was tried in court in what was said to be a sort of inquisition.
 Because they still refused to take the oath, they were all sentenced to prison, including John.

 The page of John's bible where he patched it.
 (Source: Sturgis Library)

 John didn’t stay at Scituate for long.
-He had disagreements over beliefs with some of his congregants and decided to split off; he also was unhappy with the quality of the land for farming.
-He wrote to the governor of Plymouth, Thomas Prence, asking permission to move.
-He asked for a “place for the transplanting of us, to the end that God might have more glory and we more comfort.”
-John and many of his followers arrived at a location on Cape Cod that would become the town of Barnstable on October 11, 1639.
+He had disagreements over beliefs with some of his congregants and decided to split off; he also was unhappy with the quality of the land for farming.3 He wrote to the governor of Plymouth, Thomas Prence, asking permission to move.
+He asked for a “place for the transplanting of us, to the end that God might have more glory and we more comfort.”3 John and many of his followers arrived at a location on Cape Cod that would become the town of Barnstable on October 11, 1639.

 John's house in Barnstable built in 1644.
 (Source: Sturgis Library)

 For the rest of his life, John preached at his church in Barnstable.
 He was said to be a proponent of the separation of church and state, an idea that was way ahead of his time.
-John advocated tolerance of other people’s beliefs, and he felt no one was required to “sign a creed or profession of faith” in order to be a member of any church.
-He was described as being “beloved by his people.”
+John advocated tolerance of other people’s beliefs, and he felt no one was required to “sign a creed or profession of faith” in order to be a member of any church.4 He was described as being “beloved by his people.”4

 Children by Hannah House:

-1. Thomas Lothrop — B. about Feb 1612, Eastwell, England; D. 1707, Barnstable, Massachusetts; M. Sarah Learned (1607-1652), 11 Dec 1639, Massachusetts
+1. Thomas Lothrop — B. before 21 February 1613, Eastwell, England;1 D. 1707, Barnstable, Massachusetts;7 M. Sarah Learned (1607-1652), 11 Dec 1639, Massachusetts1

-2. Jane Lothrop — B. 29 Sep 1614, Egerton, England; D. 1659, Barnstable, Massachusetts; M. Samuel Fuller (1608-1683), 8 Apr 1635, Scituate, Massachusetts
+2. Jane Lothrop — B. before 29 Sep 1614, Egerton, England;1 D. 26 October 1683, Barnstable, Massachusetts;8 M. Samuel Fuller (1608-1683), 8 Apr 1635, Scituate, Massachusetts1

-3. Anne Lothrop — B. May 1616, Egerton, England; D. Apr 1617, Egerton, England
+3. Anne Lothrop — B. before 12 May 1616, Egerton, England;1 D. Apr 1617, Egerton, England1

-4. John Lothrop — B. Feb 1618, Egerton, England
+4. John Lothrop — B. before 22 February 1619, Egerton, England1

-5. Barbara Lothrop — B. Oct 1619, Egerton, England; M. John Emerson (1615-?), 19 Jul 1638, Duxbury, Massachusetts
+5. Barbara Lothrop — B. before 31 Oct 1619, Egerton, England;1 M. John Emerson (1615-?), 19 Jul 1638, Duxbury, Massachusetts1

-6. Samuel Lothrop — B. 1622, Egerton, England; D. 19 Feb 1700, Norwich Connecticut; M. (1) Elizabeth Scudder (1625-1690), 28 Nov 1644, Barnstable, Massachusetts; (2) Abigail Doane (1632-1734)
+6. Samuel Lothrop — B. about 1622, (probably) Egerton, England;1 D. 28 Feb 1700, Norwich Connecticut;9 M. (1) Elizabeth Scudder (1625-1690), 28 Nov 1644, Barnstable, Massachusetts;1 (2) Abigail Doane (1632-1734)1

-7. Joseph Lothrop — B. Apr 1624, Eastwell, England; D. 7 Apr 1702, Barnstable, Massachusetts; M. Mary Ansell (1629-1713), 11 Dec 1650, Barnstable, Massachusetts
+7. Joseph Lothrop — B. before 11 Apr 1624, Eastwell, England;1 D. 7 Apr 1702, Barnstable, Massachusetts;10 M. Mary Ansell (1629-1713), 11 Dec 1650, Barnstable, Massachusetts1

-8. Benjamin Lothrop — B. Dec 1626, Eastwell, England; D. 3 Jul 1691, Charlestown, Massachusetts
+8. Benjamin Lothrop — B. before 24 Sep 1626, Eastwell, England;1 D. 3 Jul 1691, Charlestown, Massachusetts11

-Children by Anne _______:
+Children by Ann _______:

-1. Barnabas Lothrop — B. Jun 1636, Barnstable, Massachusetts; D. 26 Oct 1715, Barnstable, Massachusetts; M. (1) Susannah Clarke (1642-1697); (2) Abigail Button (1644-1715), 1698
+1. Barnabas Lothrop — B. before 6 Jun 1636, Barnstable, Massachusetts;1 D. 26 Oct 1715, Barnstable, Massachusetts;12 M. (1) Susannah Clarke (1642-1697), 3 Nov 1658, Plymouth, Massachusetts;1 (2) Abigail Button (1644-1715), 15 Nov 1698, Boston, Massachusetts1

-2. Abigail Lothrop — B. 2 Nov 1639, Barnstable, Massachusetts; M. James Clark (1636-?), 7 Oct 1657, Plymouth, Massachusetts
+2. Abigail Lothrop — B. before 2 Nov 1639, Barnstable, Massachusetts;1 M. James Clark (1636-?), 7 Oct 1657, Plymouth, Massachusetts1

-3. Bathsheba Lothrop — B. Feb 1641, Scituate, Massachusetts; D. 8 Jan 1723; M. (1) Benjamin Bale, about 1668; (2) Alexander Marsh (1628-1698), about 1691
+3. Bathsheba Lothrop — B. before 27 Feb 1642, Barnstable, Massachusetts;1 D. 8 Jan 1723, Dorchester, Massachusetts;13 M. (1) Benjamin Bale, about 1669;1 (2) Alexander Marsh (1628-1698)1

-4. John Lothrop — B. 9 Feb 1644, Barnstable, Massachusetts; D. 18 Sep 1727, Barnstable, Massachusetts; M. (1) Mary Cole (1654-1695); (2) Hannah Morton (1659-1738), 1695
+5. John Lothrop — B. before 18 May 1645, Barnstable, Massachusetts;1 D. 18 Sep 1727, Barnstable, Massachusetts;14 M. (1) Mary Cole (1654-1695), 3 Jan 1672, Plymouth, Massachusetts;1 (2) Hannah Morton (1659-1738), 16951

 Sources:

-A Genealogical Memoir of the Lo-Lathrop Family in this Country, Elijah Baldwin Huntington, 1884
+2 A Genealogical Memoir of the Lo-Lathrop Family in this Country, Elijah Baldwin Huntington, 1884

 Wednesday, April 25, 2018